signalkuppe/pequeno/README.md

 -   `--verbose` for verbose output
 -   `--clean` cleans the destination folder
 -   `--serve` fires a server that watches for changes.
--   `--example` builds and example site.
+-   `--example` builds the example site.

 ## Configuration